shawntabrizi/substrate-collectables-workshop/src/2/source/README.md

-# Pallet Struct
+# FRAME Macros

-- TODO: Learn about the Pallet struct and what is implemented on it and how it is used.
+- TODO: Teach the basics of FRAME macros.